 Note: Due to ongoing discussions between federal and state partners, this information in this document is subject to update and clarification.
-Any changes will be announced through official channels, with any changes documented in a change log.
+Any changes will be announced through official channels and documented in a change log.

 Eligible Challengers

 Who can submit a challenge?